Developing a future community vision for Victoria Barracks

 In 2023, the federal government conducted a nationwide audit of Australian Defence Force (ADF) land, including Victoria Barracks.
 The audit examined whether these sites continue to meet military requirements.
 The findings have not yet been released, leaving the future of the Paddington site uncertain.

-Should Victoria Barracks become available for broader community use, the City of Sydney has begun asking residents to help shape a long-term vision for the precinct.
-Council believes the site has potential to deliver much-needed community benefits from housing and green open space to cultural facilities and other public uses while also ensuring the protection of its nationally significant heritage.
+Should Victoria Barracks become available for broader community use, the City of Sydney asked residents to help shape a long-term vision for the precinct.
+Council believes the site has potential to deliver much-needed community benefits from housing and green open space in addition to to cultural facilities and other public uses while also ensuring the protection of its nationally significant heritage.

 A major challenge for any future use will be how to secure sustainable funding for the ongoing care of its historic sandstone buildings and grounds.
 The CoS notes this may require government support as well as carefully considered commercial uses that respect the site’s character.